VanishMax/MWA-next/README.md

 ### Content loading

 ***getInitialProps()*** - This is the function provided by Next.
-It load content by the server, so no client touches it.
+It load content by the server with *isomorphic-unfetch*, so no client touches it.
 In the home page the quotation block gets the quotation of famous people during server rendering. it means that when the page will be rendered in the first time - it will have the quotation.

 ***componentDidMount()*** - lifecycle method accessed only by a client when the page is fully ready.
 In the example it